 Instead of just having it engraved with my anniversary date, I had it engraved it with the GPS coordinates of the location where my husband and I met.
-I love that it’s a little different, but is also delicate and subtle enough to wear as an everyday piece.
+I love that it's a little different, but is also delicate and subtle enough to wear as an everyday piece.
 Stella and Dot sells engravable bracelets as well.
-And if you don’t already have a Stella & Dot stylist in your life, I highly recommend my friend Anne).

 If you want to buy personalized jewelry for someone who likes to make a statement, Bauble Bar offers a ton of unique necklaces and bracelets, including monogram, nameplate, and cursive styles that can be customized in different sizes, colors, and fonts.

 Bauble Bar's custom jewelry is really fun and affordable, and their monogram collection ranges from small, delicate metallics to large, bright acrylics.
 The acrylic necklaces and bracelets also make great gifts for kids and teens.

 2) CUSTOM ITEMS WITH FAVORITE QUOTES, QUIPS & INSIDE JOKES